top of page

 D company follows a day later.

-In France, where the brigade landed at Cherbourg on October 18 1939, the 2nd Seaforth were replaced by the 6th Seaforth from the 51st (Highland) Division.
+In France, the 2nd Seaforth were replaced by the 6th Seaforth from the 51st (Highland) Division.

 Thereafter the 17th Brigade remained unchanged throughout the war.